Willie Aames: Personal life

-Aames has been married three times.
+Aames is a Christian.
+He has been married three times.
 Aames married Vicki Weatherman in 1979, having one child, Christopher.
 He married Maylo McCaslin in 1986, having one child, Harleigh Jean.
 Aames married Winnie Hung in 2014.

 Aames has battled alcohol addiction in his life.
+He admitted to cutting himself following guilt over stealing a bottle of whiskey from his landlord.
+In 2009, following the repossession of his car, Aames hosted a garage sale in Olathe, Kansas, to sell off memorabilia and autographs, which was attended by fans as well as those in similar situations from the Great Recession.